bhargavdeshpande/GitHub_Notification_Bot/DESIGN.md

 <p align="center">
 <img align="center" width="550" src="https://media.github.ncsu.edu/user/11941/files/a39a7000-3121-11e9-8307-2ced799ca39b">
 </p>
-The image above is the page to which a user will be redirected based upon the notification clicked through the bot.
-The user can be updated with all the changes in the GitHub repository through this process.
+The image above is a sample page to which a user will be redirected based upon the notification clicked through the bot.
+The user can view his notification and it's details on GitHub through this process.

 ##### StoryBoard
 <p align="center">